Project to build Virtual Machine https://github.com/H21lab/tsharkVM

 NOTE: The -T ek is de-duplicated by default in the latest wireshark code.
 This is required for Elasticsearch 6.0 and higher due the strict duplicate checking.
 The use of switch --no-duplicate-keys should be used based on the json parsers.
 Without this switch, the json generates also duplicated values.
 This has been described in wireshark bug 12958.

-# json top-level protocol filter
+# json example by using top-level protocol filter

-./tshark -T json -J ip -r siqtran.pcap[ { "_index": "packets-2017-02-14", "_type": "pcap_file", "_score": null, "_source": { "layers": { "frame": { "filtered": "frame" }, "sll": { "filtered": "sll" }, "ip": { "ip.version": "4", "ip.hdr_len": "20", "ip.dsfield": "0x00000000", "ip.dsfield_tree": { "ip.dsfield.dscp": "0", "ip.dsfield.ecn": "0" }, "ip.len": "276", "ip.id": "0x00000000", "ip.flags": "0x00000000", "ip.flags_tree": { "ip.flags.rb": "0", "ip.flags.df": "0", "ip.flags.mf": "0" }, "ip.frag_offset": "0", "ip.ttl": "64", "ip.proto": "132", "ip.checksum": "0x00007ad6", "ip.checksum.status": "2", "ip.src": "127.0.0.1", "ip.addr": "127.0.0.1", "ip.src_host": "127.0.0.1", "ip.host": "127.0.0.1", "ip.dst": "127.0.0.1", "ip.addr": "127.0.0.1", "ip.dst_host": "127.0.0.1", "ip.host": "127.0.0.1", "Source GeoIP: Unknown": "", "Destination GeoIP: Unknown": "" }, "sctp": { "filtered": "sctp" }, "m3ua": { "filtered": "m3ua" }, "sccp": { "filtered": "sccp" }, "tcap": { "filtered": "tcap" }, "gsm_map": { "filtered": "gsm_map" }, "gsm_sms": { "filtered": "gsm_sms" } } } }]# json protocol filter
+./tshark -T json -J ip -r siqtran.pcap[ { "_index": "packets-2017-02-14", "_type": "pcap_file", "_score": null, "_source": { "layers": { "frame": { "filtered": "frame" }, "sll": { "filtered": "sll" }, "ip": { "ip.version": "4", "ip.hdr_len": "20", "ip.dsfield": "0x00000000", "ip.dsfield_tree": { "ip.dsfield.dscp": "0", "ip.dsfield.ecn": "0" }, "ip.len": "276", "ip.id": "0x00000000", "ip.flags": "0x00000000", "ip.flags_tree": { "ip.flags.rb": "0", "ip.flags.df": "0", "ip.flags.mf": "0" }, "ip.frag_offset": "0", "ip.ttl": "64", "ip.proto": "132", "ip.checksum": "0x00007ad6", "ip.checksum.status": "2", "ip.src": "127.0.0.1", "ip.addr": "127.0.0.1", "ip.src_host": "127.0.0.1", "ip.host": "127.0.0.1", "ip.dst": "127.0.0.1", "ip.addr": "127.0.0.1", "ip.dst_host": "127.0.0.1", "ip.host": "127.0.0.1", "Source GeoIP: Unknown": "", "Destination GeoIP: Unknown": "" }, "sctp": { "filtered": "sctp" }, "m3ua": { "filtered": "m3ua" }, "sccp": { "filtered": "sccp" }, "tcap": { "filtered": "tcap" }, "gsm_map": { "filtered": "gsm_map" }, "gsm_sms": { "filtered": "gsm_sms" } } } }]# json example by using protocol filter

-./tshark -T json -j "dns text" -r dns_trace.pcap[ { "_index": "packets-2016-06-23", "_type": "pcap_file", "_score": null, "_source": { "layers": { "frame": { "filtered": "frame" }, "eth": { "filtered": "eth" }, "ip": { "filtered": "ip" }, "udp": { "filtered": "udp" }, "dns": { "dns.id": "0x0000a77c", "dns.flags": { "filtered": "dns_flags" }, "dns.count.queries": "1", "dns.count.answers": "0", "dns.count.auth_rr": "0", "dns.count.add_rr": "0", "Queries": { "clients6.google.com: type A, class IN": { "dns.qry.name": "clients6.google.com", "dns.qry.name.len": "19", "dns.count.labels": "3", "dns.qry.type": "1", "dns.qry.class": "0x00000001" } } } } } }]# fields filter
+./tshark -T json -j "dns text" -r dns_trace.pcap[ { "_index": "packets-2016-06-23", "_type": "pcap_file", "_score": null, "_source": { "layers": { "frame": { "filtered": "frame" }, "eth": { "filtered": "eth" }, "ip": { "filtered": "ip" }, "udp": { "filtered": "udp" }, "dns": { "dns.id": "0x0000a77c", "dns.flags": { "filtered": "dns_flags" }, "dns.count.queries": "1", "dns.count.answers": "0", "dns.count.auth_rr": "0", "dns.count.add_rr": "0", "Queries": { "clients6.google.com: type A, class IN": { "dns.qry.name": "clients6.google.com", "dns.qry.name.len": "19", "dns.count.labels": "3", "dns.qry.type": "1", "dns.qry.class": "0x00000001" } } } } } }]# json example of the fields filter

-./tshark -T json -e "ip.dst" -e "ip.src" -r /test_http.pcap[ { "_index": "packets-2016-06-30", "_type": "pcap_file", "_score": null, "_source": { "layers": { "ip.dst": ["10.0.0.1"], "ip.src": ["10.0.0.2"] } } }]Example of Elasticsearch output
+./tshark -T json -e "ip.dst" -e "ip.src" -r /test_http.pcap[ { "_index": "packets-2016-06-30", "_type": "pcap_file", "_score": null, "_source": { "layers": { "ip.dst": ["10.0.0.1"], "ip.src": ["10.0.0.2"] } } }]# by using json protocol filter

-./tshark -T ek -j "dns text" -r dns_trace.pcap{"index" : {"_index": "packets-2016-06-23", "_type": "pcap_file", "_score": null}}{"timestamp" : "1439587238915", "layers" : {"frame": {"filtered": "frame"},"eth": {"filtered": "eth"},"ip": {"filtered": "ip"},"udp": {"filtered": "udp"},"dns": {"dns_dns_id": "0x0000a77c","dns_dns_flags": "","filtered": "dns_flags","dns_dns_count_queries": "1","dns_dns_count_answers": "0","dns_dns_count_auth_rr": "0","dns_dns_count_add_rr": "0","dns_text": "Queries","text_text": "clients6.google.com: type A, class IN","text_dns_qry_name": "clients6.google.com","text_dns_qry_name_len": "19","text_dns_count_labels": "3","text_dns_qry_type": "1","text_dns_qry_class": "0x00000001"}}}# fields filter
+./tshark -T ek -j "dns text" -r dns_trace.pcap{"index" : {"_index": "packets-2016-06-23", "_type": "pcap_file", "_score": null}}{"timestamp" : "1439587238915", "layers" : {"frame": {"filtered": "frame"},"eth": {"filtered": "eth"},"ip": {"filtered": "ip"},"udp": {"filtered": "udp"},"dns": {"dns_dns_id": "0x0000a77c","dns_dns_flags": "","filtered": "dns_flags","dns_dns_count_queries": "1","dns_dns_count_answers": "0","dns_dns_count_auth_rr": "0","dns_dns_count_add_rr": "0","dns_text": "Queries","text_text": "clients6.google.com: type A, class IN","text_dns_qry_name": "clients6.google.com","text_dns_qry_name_len": "19","text_dns_count_labels": "3","text_dns_qry_type": "1","text_dns_qry_class": "0x00000001"}}}# by using the fields filter

-./tshark -T ek -e "ip.dst" -e "ip.src" -r /test_http.pcap{"index" : {"_index": "packets-2016-06-30", "_type": "pcap_file", "_score": null}}{"timestamp" : "1438233730468", "layers" : {"ip_dst": ["10.0.0.1"],"ip_src": ["10.0.0.2"]}}Example of Kibana dashboards
+./tshark -T ek -e "ip.dst" -e "ip.src" -r /test_http.pcap{"index" : {"_index": "packets-2016-06-30", "_type": "pcap_file", "_score": null}}{"timestamp" : "1438233730468", "layers" : {"ip_dst": ["10.0.0.1"],"ip_src": ["10.0.0.2"]}}GSM MAP split by Operation Codes and Calling GT

-Reconstruct the pcap from Elasticsearch
+To reconstruct the pcap back from Elasticsearch

 # past the frame_raw into text file using vi editor